johnj974/Mystery-shack-e-store/README.md

 <h2><a id="user-content-testing" class="anchor" aria-hidden="true" href="#testing"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>Testing</h2>
 <p>The site was tested on mobile devices manufactured by huawei,apple and samsung.it was tested on laptop devices and desktops
- of varying sizes and operating systems such as chrome,firefox, and edge, only slight styling changes were observed<br>
+ of varying sizes and operating systems such as chrome,firefox, and edge, only slight styling changes were observed, during a password reset using the phone the page where you reset the password did not render correctly, there appeared to be a break in te side panel to the left<br>
  The following tests were conducted on the site to check functionality. <br>
  <ul>
  <li>All navbar links on all the differant pages were checked and all of them are linked correctly.</li>